bmnick/rapdev-backend-sinatra/README.md

 1. Get RailsInstaller from [railsinstaller.org](http://railsinstaller.org/)
 1. Run RailsInstaller (gets you ruby 1.9.2, rails 3.1, bundler, and some other helpful junk)
 1. Go through the setup involved (git user name, email and ssh key - this needs to go on github)
-1. Clone the project "git clone git://github.com/bmnick/rapdev-backend-sinatra.git" and enter with "cd rapdev-backent-sinatra"
+1. Clone the project "git clone git://github.com/bmnick/rapdev-backend-sinatra.git" and enter with "cd rapdev-backend-sinatra"
 1. Run bundler with "bundle install"
 1. Start the server with "rackup config.ru"
 1. Visit the site at "http://localhost:9292" or whatever other port it says when you started your server.